hapax/hapax.github.io/assets/bhqc.md

 	</div>
 	</figure>

-If we add a single bit (or qubit), then the horizon must grow by at least one Planck area.
 More generally, if we throw $n$ bits (or qubits) into the black hole, the area must grow by at least $n\mathcal{A}_p$.
 But computers usually do more than passively store data.